Jain vegetarianism: Dietary structures and practice

-Ascetic vs. Lay Practice (The Nuance)
+Ascetic vs. Lay vows

 The strictest dietary rules are based on the Mahavratas (Great Vows) of the ascetics (munis and sādhvīs), whose goal is the complete cessation of all himsa, as detailed in the oldest scriptures like the Acaranga Sutra.

 The laity (śrāvaka and śrāvikā) follows the Anuvratas ("Lesser Vows"), which are a practical approximation of this ascetic ideal.
 While all Jains are mandatorily vegetarian, the rigor in observing all rules (such as the avoidance of all anant-kay plants) may vary.
-This rigor often increases during holy periods like the Chaturmas (the four-month rains retreat) or as an individual progresses on their spiritual path.
+This rigor often increases during holy periods like the Chaturmas (the four-month rains retreat) or due to an individual's changed preferences over time.